Helen Keller: Works

 Keller wrote a total of 12 published books and several articles.
 One of her earliest pieces of writing, at age 11, was The Frost King (1891).
 There were allegations that this story had been plagiarized from The Frost Fairies by Margaret Canby.
-An investigation into the matter revealed that Keller may have experienced a case of cryptomnesia, which was that she had Canby's story read to her but forgot about it, while the memory remained in her subconscious.
+An investigation into the matter revealed that the allegations were correct.
+However, it was felt by the Perkins schoolmaster Michael Anagnos that Keller may have experienced a case of cryptomnesia, which was that she had Canby's story read to her but forgot about it, while the memory remained in her subconscious.

 At age 22, with help from Sullivan and Sullivan's husband John Macy, Keller published her autobiography, The Story of My Life (1903).
 It recounts the story of her life up to age 21 and was written during her time in college.
 In an article Keller wrote in 1907, she brought to public attention the fact that many cases of childhood blindness could be prevented by washing the eyes of every newborn baby with a disinfectant solution.
 At the time, only a fraction of doctors and midwives were doing this.
 Thanks to Keller's advocacy, this commonsense public health measure was swiftly and widely adopted.